 Asienreisender shares years of world travel experiences.
-Since twenty years he travels to Southeast Asia as Indonesia, Malaysia, Thailand, Laos, Cambodia and Burma/Myanmar.
+Since more than twenty years he travels to Southeast Asia as Indonesia, Malaysia, Thailand, Laos, Cambodia, Vietnam and Burma/Myanmar.
 To collect some thoughts and experiences systematically, this magazine is launched.
 Asienreisender is absolutely nonprofit and independent.

 This website is not intended to be politically correct.
 Therefore it is rather authentic.
 It sees the things with the eyes of a traveller.

 Images and texts are free for use, so long it serves non-profit purposes only.
 Business usage of any content of this website is strictly excluded.
 Whenever you use text from here, mark the text as quoted and set a link on your website, blog or whatever to the exact source page.
 Denote any images you use as coming from this website and give it a link to the page where it is from.

 Would be great if you inform me, but don't bother if not.

 Exploring Southeast Asia...

 The "Theme Gallery" is the core of the website.
 It gives a quick overview on country-related topics, e.g. all the articles who have to do with Indonesia, Malaysia, Thailand and the other countries who are listed.
 The main, basic article on the world region is the one on Southeast Asia.
 Most of the website's other articles are in the gallery which is subdivided into eight chapters.
 It's about people, as well as individuals as ethnics, it's about some out of the great number of remarkable animals in Southeast Asia, it introduces a choice of landscapes, places and sights.
 A few articles are on politics and there are some miscellaneous, who are difficult to be put into any of the other categories.

 This section is offering a growing store of information.